 ~Yampa Sculpture Path & Studio Is An Evolving Idea~

 As of September 17, 2020, we are now a registered 501c3 nonprofit.
 We found property, a home, February 2019, roughly 12 acres of open land just outside of the town of Fort Bidwell which is located in the far northeastern corner of California known as Surprise Valley.

-Fort Bidwell is situated within what is called the Tri-Corner region of Oregon, Nevada, and California.
+Fort Bidwell is situated within what is called the Tri-state region of Oregon, Nevada, and California.
 The entire area is a historic treasure, cradling part of the old wagon train route that cuts across the Great Basin stretching through northwestern Nevada to the edge of northeastern California, arriving at the unexpected grassy meadows and hot springs of Surprise Valley.
 This was a resting place for the early settlers before attempting the treacherous Fandango Pass over the Warner Mountains.

 Yampa is the Paiute word for an edible tuber that provides nourishment.
 The wild tuber still grows in the surrounding hills here.
 It was an important food source for the Northern Paiute living in this region and could be eaten raw or cooked.
 It was also dried and stored to eat during the long hard winters.
 Like the wild tuber provides food for the body, we believe, art provides nourishment for the soul.